The-Bevilacqua-Lab/identifying_and_analyzing_shifted_wobble/README.md

-# Identify and analyzing shifted wobble
+# Identifying and analyzing shifted wobble
-This pipeline will take the search output from RCSB protein databank to identify and characterize different orientations of wobbles.
+This pipeline will take the search output from the RCSB protein databank to identify and characterize different orientations of wobbles.
 ## Setup instructions
 - Install Python >= 3.8
 - Install required libraries: